Wymington: Geography and natural environment

 Wymington is situated in a far northwestern corner of Bedfordshire, with the parish boundary following the county line with Northamptonshire.
+The village has an area of 30 ha.
+The town of Rushden is located immediately across the county line.
+A small brook runs through the village that drains into the River Nene about 3 mi north.
+The central part of the village lies in a hollow, and much of the village is obscured from the nearby countryside by hills.
 While the village is surrounded by farms, the land was never considered suitable for market gardening as is common in the rest of northern Bedfordshire.
-The village lies at the intersection of three roads that lead north to Rushden, southwest to Podington, and a lane that connects with the A6 to the east.